RosyMapleMoth/TwitterPartTwoDebug/README.md

-# This Assignment is no longer used in CodePath's Curriclum, and will no longer work over all following X closing its API
+# This Debugging project is no longer used in CodePath's curriculum, and will no longer work following X closing its API